View of Edinburgh from Calton Hill

 Your holiday starts in Edinburgh, Scotland's capital and one of the top city holiday destinations in the world.
 Visitors from all over the world are drawn here by the wealth of historic sites, galleries and museums, shops, restaurants and bars - not to mention the spectacular sight of Princes Street and the castle rock.
 Yet it's still perfectly possible to avoid most of the crowds and find quiet cobbled streets, peaceful cafes and bars and, above all, to enjoy this most scenic of British cities.

 For visitors to the capital seeking both contemporary style and value for money, this unique aparthotel combines the comfort and service of a top-quality hotel with the additional space and facilities you would expect from good self-catering accommodation.
-Each apartment offers two bedrooms, two bathrooms, lounge, dining area and fully-equipped modern kitchen, complete with microwave, washer/dryer and dishwasher.
+There are studio and two bedroom apartments, with bathroom, lounge, dining area and fully-equipped modern kitchen, complete with microwave, washer/dryer and dishwasher.
 Secure underground parking is also available for a small extra charge.

 The location is another bonus: just off Edinburgh's Royal Mile, you can head up the hill to the castle, or down to Holyrood Palace and the new Scottish Parliament, less than five minutes' walk.
 Just beyond this is the extraordinary wilderness of Holyrood Park - where you can escape the city completely - and Arthur's Seat, whose easily attained summit affords superb panoramic views of the cityscape.